Developing Assertiveness for Leaders

 Ms. Ma.
 Socorro "Baby" P. Jamias

 is a Gallup-Certified Strengths Coach, a learning and development facilitator, and a capability-building consultant.
-She also has a Certificate in Organization Development from the Ateneo Human Resources Center.
-She works with the academe, government, various businesses, and other private organizations.
-Her expertise includes performance improvement, talent management, professional skills development, and leadership and management training.
+She works with the academe, government, various businesses, and diverse private organizations.
+Her expertise includes start-ups, people-skills development, performance improvement, talent management, leadership and managerial centering.

 Ms. Jamias was a faculty member of Far Eastern University, University of Sto.
 Tomas, Maryknoll (now Miriam) College, St. Joseph's College, and Ateneo de Manila.